EricRSuarez/SemanticHTMLPortfolioProject/README.md

 ## Description

 This is a Portfolio based on the HTML semantic tags, using only html and css.
-Not frameworks, ¿HTML vanilla :flushed: ?
+Not frameworks, ¿HTML vanilla?
 This repo is based in a codeschool project.
 [See the Demo on codeschool](https://codeschool-project-demos.github.io/SemanticHTMLPortfolioProject/)